 Lentils and beans were also an integral part of an athlete’s diet in ancient Greece, but they were controversial, as some claimed they had negative health effects.

-Seafood and eggs were an important part of the ancient Greek diet as well, and likely served as good sources of protein for ancient Olympians.
+Lastly, seafood and eggs were an additional, significant part of the ancient Greek diet which likely served as good sources of protein for ancient Olympians.

 Athletic trainers were integral in creating diet plans for ancient athletes

-Athletic trainers, like today, were very important for the success of athletes in ancient Greece.
-In antiquity, there were two types of trainers — one who dealt with the general physical health of the athletes, like a sports doctor, and another who trained them in their particular sport.
+Athletic trainers, much like today, were integral to athletes’ success in ancient Greece.
+In antiquity, there were two types of trainers—one who dealt with the general physical health of the athletes, like a sports doctor, and another who trained them in their particular sport.

 These trainers often had a background in medicine.
-Herodicus of Megara, who is the first athletic trainer who is mentioned by name in ancient texts, taught medicine to Hippocrates, who is considered the father of that field.
+Herodicus of Megara, who is the first athletic trainer to be mentioned by name in ancient texts, taught medicine to Hippocrates, who is considered the father of that field.

-Around 600 BC, over 100 years after the first iteration of the Olympic Games, “anankophagia,” or a required diet for ancient athletes, came into effect.
+Around 600 BC, over a hundred years after the first iteration of the Olympic Games, “anankophagia,” or a required diet for ancient athletes, came into effect.